RomainSa/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Model Architecture and Training Strategy

-Is the solution design documented?
-Is the model architecture documented?
-Is the creation of the training dataset and training process documented?

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to start from [Nvidia's model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).